Facebook asks recusal of FTC head in antitrust case decision

 It's not known how internal FTC rules on conflict of interest might be interpreted in this case.
 On the face of it, though, “the fact that (Khan) has a point of view and has expressed it forcefully is not a basis for recusal," said Stephen Gillers, a law professor at New York University who is an expert on ethics.

-In its petition, Facebook cited a 1966 ruling by a federal court that it was a violation of due process for the FTC chair at the time to have participated in a proceeding against the defendant company because he had earlier investigated many of the same facts concerning the company as a congressional aide.
+In its petition, Facebook cited a 1966 ruling by a federal court disqualifying the FTC chair at the time from participating in a proceeding against the defendant company because he had earlier investigated many of the same facts concerning the company as a congressional aide.

-As counsel to a House Judiciary antitrust panel in 2019 and 2020, Khan played a key role in an extensive bipartisan investigation of the market power of tech giants.
+As counsel to a House Judiciary antitrust panel in 2019 and 2020, Khan played a key role in an extensive bipartisan investigation of the market power of tech giants, including Facebook.

+In the 1966 case, it appeared that then-FTC chair Paul Rand Dixon may have had access to relevant information through his congressional work that could not properly later be used at the FTC, Gillers suggested.
+He said Khan's earlier work in the congressional probe might possibly warrant her recusal if she received information in that job that would not otherwise be available to the FTC and that she could not properly use or disclose.

+If Khan were to step aside, the FTC's current balance of three Democratic and two Republican commissioners would shift and could deadlock a decision on the Facebook case in a 2-2 tie.
+The two Republican commissioners voted against bringing the Facebook suit last year.

 The requests from Facebook and Amazon come as the four tech giants fall under extreme scrutiny and legislative pressure from the FTC, the Justice Department, European regulators, lawmakers in Washington, and, most recently, from an executive order from the White House.